jesserobertson/bomber/README.md

 ## Get it!

 Easiest way is using pip: `pip install bomber`.
+You'll need to have GDAL installed (Linux and Mac fellows can get it through homebrew/apt/yum/their package manager of choice, Windows peeps can find binaries online).

 If you want to install by hand (using `python setup.py install`) you'll need [rasterio](https://github.com/mapbox/rasterio), [requests](https://github.com/kennethreitz/requests) and [numpy](https://github.com/numpy/numpy).